 People expect life to be full of compromise.
 People look for compromises on purpose.
 They think it's the correct goal to aim for.
 They consider compromises the most you can expect in life.

 A compromise is a partial solution.
 Some aspects of the problem are solved, like Joe isn't fighting with his wife or neighbor.
 But some things aren't solved.
 Joe has a mismatch between his ideal movie and the one he sees.
 Joe has a mismatch between his desire to rake (none) and the raking he does (some).

 A common preference is a full solution.
 It's a way of proceeding that Joe (and everyone else involved) is fully happy with.
 Instead of getting part of what he wants, and making some sacrifices or compromises, Joe has no complaints about the outcome.

-Common preferences mean that everyone (fully) prefers the same thing and they do that.
+Common preferences mean that everyone (fully) prefers the same thing and they do that (the name is because they have that *preference* in *common*).
 They should be called "solutions".
 They could be called "proper" or "full" solutions.
 But, today, people frequently think a compromise is a solution.